9 Great Deals You'll Find Only on Costco.com

 We interviewed smart shopping experts to uncover surprising deals across Costco.com.
 Take a look.

-The warehouse club has a partnership with online grocery delivery service Instacart.com whereby customers in eligible areas can order and have food delivered to their home the same day.
-There's a $35 order minimum and Costco members can select a delivery window that best fits their schedule.
-Costco's online grocery selection offers a variety of goods including fresh seafood, organic produce and bakery items.
+The warehouse club has a partnership with online grocery delivery service Instacart.com whereby customers can have food delivered to their home within a selected one-hour window.
+You can purchase a wide variety of goods, including fresh seafood, organic produce and bakery items.

-What makes Costco.com's grocery service especially appealing is the selection of gourmet items, such as caviar and dried porcini mushrooms, that can't be found in-store.
+What makes Costco.com’s grocery service especially appealing is the selection of gourmet items, such as caviar and truffle mushrooms, that can’t be found in-store.

 Costco.com is a great destination for low prices on an array of electronics, says Kyle James, founder of Rather-Be-Shopping.com.
-The site offers member-exclusive sales on everything from 75-inch Samsung QLED TVs to Google Nest Smart Speaker systems.
-Non-members should keep an eye out for products designated as "member-only items" in the listing.
-It's usually located near the product title.
+The site offers member-exclusive sales on everything from Samsung 75-inch UHD 4K LCD TVs to Google Nest Smart Speaker systems.
+Non-members should keep an eye out for products designated as “member-only items” in the listing, James notes.
+It’s usually located near the product title.

 Costco even offers a generous 90-day return policy on select electronics including televisions, computers, smart watches and touchscreen tablets.
 If you buy a television or computer on Costco.com, the warehouse club’s Concierge Services Technical Support will extend the manufacturer’s warranty to two years from the date of purchase.
 Even better, if you use Costco’s Anywhere Citibank Visa Card to make the purchase, you’ll get an additional two years, which bumps up the coverage to four years total.
 (Touchscreen tablets don’t qualify for additional warranty coverage.)